dennyglee/dennyglee.github.io/README.md

 </tr>
 </table>

-> Here are my some of my [presentations and videos](https://www.youtube.com/@dennyglee); I'm also (co-)author of the following [books](./(co-)author-list.md) including [Delta Lake: The Definitive Guide (Early Release)](https://www.oreilly.com/library/view/delta-lake-the/9781098151935/), [Learning Spark, 2nd Edition](https://www.oreilly.com/library/view/learning-spark-2nd/9781492050032/).
+> Here are my some of my presentations and videos at [YT @dennyglee](https://www.youtube.com/@dennyglee); I'm also (co-)author of the following [books](./(co-)author-list.md) including [Delta Lake: The Definitive Guide (Early Release)](https://www.oreilly.com/library/view/delta-lake-the/9781098151935/), [Learning Spark, 2nd Edition](https://www.oreilly.com/library/view/learning-spark-2nd/9781492050032/).
 If you're interested in posts in foodie and cycling posts, check out my [personal blog](https://dennyglee.com).

 I am the (co-)author of the following posts, links, and assets are in reverse chronlogical order.
 Some posts were originally on my wordpress site but have been moved over to GitHub, blemishes and all, for posterity.